 The cost of entertainment in Brisbane is in line with the average prices in most Australian cities.

-The independent shopping scene in Brisbane is also growing, and expats keen to explore the markets popping up all over the city are sure to find some great bargains.
+The independent shopping scene in Brisbane is also growing; those interested in checking out the markets that are popping up all over the city are sure to find some great bargains.

 Eating out in Brisbane can cater to a range of budgets.
-Dining out can be quite a treat, but the cost is comparable to other major Australian cities.
 While eating at high-end establishments will undoubtedly be pricey, there are plenty of inexpensive food options, from bustling food markets to cosy cafés and street food stalls.

 Cost of education in Brisbane